zamazan4ik/awesome-pgo/article/article.md

 ### Manually crafted workload

-Here I collected some examples of real-life project that use this approach for doing PGO:
+Here I collected some examples of real-life projects that use this approach for doing PGO:

 * ISPC: [Has](https://github.com/ispc/ispc/tree/main/superbuild#build-process) special real-life `ispc-corpus` for PGO training purpose
 * Clang: [Uses](https://llvm.org/docs/HowToBuildWithPGO.html#selecting-benchmarks) the instrumented Clang to build Clang, LLVM, and all of the other LLVM subprojects available to it.